Europe needs strong software research! Check the manifesto and support by signing!

 We run a regular (almost weekly) research seminar, the Theory Seminar (TSEM).

 We participated in the European FP6 IST project MOBIUS (2005-2009), the major proof-carrying code project of the Old World, and the FP7 ICT project HATS (2009-2013) on trustworthy highly adaptive software.
-We were part of the COST actions FoVeOOS (2008-2012) on verification of object-oriented software, Rich Model Toolkit (2009-2013), BETTY (2012-2016) on behavioral type systems, ARVI (2014-2018) on runtime verification and EUTYPES (2016-2020) on type theory and its applications, are part of CERCIRAS (2020-2024) on resource-aware computing and EuroProofNet (2021-2025) on formal proofs.
+We were part of the COST actions FoVeOOS (2008-2012) on verification of object-oriented software, Rich Model Toolkit (2009-2013), BETTY (2012-2016) on behavioral type systems, ARVI (2014-2018) on runtime verification and EUTYPES (2016-2020) on type theory and its applications, CERCIRAS (2020-2024) on resource-aware computing.
+We are part of EuroProofNet (2021-2025) on formal proofs.

 At home, we were part of the Centre of Excellence in Computer Science (EXCS), which was one of the seven Estonian CoEs 2008-2015, and then Excellence in IT in Estonia (EXCITE), one of the nine Estonian CoEs 2016-2023.
 We ran the Coinduction project of the Estonian ICT research programme 2013-2015.
 Until the end of 2022, we benefited from the Estonian IT Academy research measure (2018-2023), the software trustworthiness theme.

 Four of us are supported by an ETAG team grant (2021-2025) led by Pawel Sobocinski.
-Niccolò Veltri had a "bridging" ETAG starting grant for one year (2021) and won then a "proper" such (2022-2025).
+Niccolò Veltri had a "bridging" ETAG starting grant for one year (2021) and won then a "proper" such (2022-2025, extended to 2026).
 Stephan Spahn had an ETAG postdoc grant (2021-2023) to work with us.

-We were the organizing team behind all these international events that happened in Estonia: APPSEM 2004, AFP 2004, TFP/ICFP/GPCE 2005, IFIP WG 2.8 Meeting #22 (2005), MPC/AMAST 2006, EffTT 2007, NWPT 2008, COST FoVeOOS 2009 Winter School, ETAPS 2012, NWPT 2013, AIM XX (2014), TYPES 2015, Estonian-Finnish logic meeting of 2015, COST ARVI MC&WG meeting (2015), NWPT 2019 and PPDP/LOPSTR 2021.
+We were the organizing team behind all these international events that happened in Estonia: APPSEM 2004, AFP 2004, TFP/ICFP/GPCE 2005, IFIP WG 2.8 Meeting #22 (2005), MPC/AMAST 2006, EffTT 2007, NWPT 2008, COST FoVeOOS 2009 Winter School, ETAPS 2012, NWPT 2013, AIM XX (2014), TYPES 2015, Estonian-Finnish logic meeting of 2015, COST ARVI MC&WG meeting (2015), NWPT 2019, PPDP/LOPSTR 2021 and FSCD 2024.

 We teach courses on programming languages, verification, algorithms and data structures and mathematics for computer science: